-Note that none of these blades are suitable for beginner-level skaters.
-Each of these off-road inline skates has large, soft wheels.
-That means these rough-road skates are crazy-fast blades that roll super smoothly, even on bad roads.
+Note that none of these blades are suitable for absolute beginner-level skaters.
+Because each of these off-road inline skates has large, soft wheels.
+This means these rough-road skates are crazy-fast blades that roll super smoothly, even on bad roads.

-To safely ride any of these high-performance off-road inline skates, you should have really good rollerblading skills.
+To safely ride any of these high-performance off-road inline skates, you want to be at a decent rollerblading skill level.